0x89A/Night-Zombies/README.md

 ### Spawn Settings

 * **Spawn near players** - Do zombies spawn near to players (randomly chosen), if false zombies will spawn randomly around the map.
+* **Min pop for near player spawn** - The minimum number of players on the server for zombies to spawn near players.
 * **Min distance from player** - When spawning near players, this is the minimum distance that zombies are allowed to spawn from the player.
 * **Max distance from player** - When spawning near players, this is the maximum distance that zombies are allowed to spawn from the player.
 * **Spawn Time** - The in-game time at which zombies will appear.